 Without a doubt, this glue for styrofoam stands out due to its incredible versatility.
-It can, in fact, bind a huge variety of surfaces ranging from paper to wood.
-Of course, this includes a variety of porous and non-porous materials that are commonly used for arts and crafts, modeling and construction.
-Amazingly, this includes wet surfaces, making this product the only fully-waterproof glue for styrofoam on the market.
+It can bind a huge variety of surfaces ranging from paper to wood.
+Of course, this includes a variety of porous and non-porous materials that are commonly used for arts and crafts, modeling, and construction.
+Amazingly, this includes wet surfaces, making this product the only fully-waterproof glue for polystyrene on the market.

 Another characteristic of this product that stands out is its instant-adhesion properties.
-As a matter of fact, this glue’s zero-second grab formula eliminates the need to hold materials together through bracing or nailing until the glue finally dries.
+This glue’s zero-second grab formula eliminates the need to hold materials together through bracing or nailing until the glue finally dries.
 This feature also makes this glue incredibly practical for putting together dioramas.

-Taking everything into account, it can be said about this glue for styrofoam product that it’s practical, effective and efficient.
+I can say about this glue for styrofoam product that it’s practical, effective, and efficient.
 Using small amounts, you can put together a diorama base made of styrofoam quickly and easily.
-In addition, it can bind together a wide range of materials, whether they are porous and non-porous.
+Also, it can bind together a wide range of materials, whether they are porous and non-porous.

-2. Dow Chemical 157901 Insulating Foam Sealant – Best Styrofoam Glue for Sealing and Insulating
+3. Dow Chemical 157901 Insulating Foam Sealant – Best Glue for Styrofoam to Wood

 Sometimes when working with styrofoam and other materials, you will need to create sealing and insulating layers to protect certain bonds and components.
 Taking that into account, Dow created the Chemical 157901 Insulating Foam Sealant, a product that is both an adhesive and an insulator/sealant.